kirankrishna3github/easy_abap/README.md

 ## Design Goals

-* Easy installation: works on every abap system, just copy one class and change two lines of code with the name of the new class
+* Easy installation: works on every abap system, just copy one class and change two lines of code with the name of the class
 * Easy to use: no requirements, no side effects, just create an instance and start calling its methods
-* User friendly, every method tries to accept data as typeless as possible
+* User-friendly: every method tries to accept data as typeless as possible, don't waste time with conversions any more

 ## Installation